mira-merkell/aramid/README.md

 - Check out our cool example of a fiber that models [a monster patrolling its dungeon][example-monster] 👾🕹️.

+## What's the difference between Fibers and Iterators?

+Iterators can be [fibers too]()!
+The difference is mainly in the fact that Fibers have _two_ return types: `Yield` and `Output`.
+A nice trick is to make a fiber yield some values, like an iterator, and then create another fiber as a final output.
+Weaving fibers like this can turn a collection of them into a powerful finite state machine.

 [wikipedia-fibers]: https://en.wikipedia.org/wiki/Fiber_(computer_science)
 [api-heapjob]: https://docs.rs/aramid/latest/aramid/struct.HeapJob.html
 [example-monster]: ./examples/monster.rs